Preparing for Drug Testing in HAZWOPER Jobs: Brief Guide

 6. Chain of Custody: There will be a clear chain of custody process to ensure that your sample is securely and accurately tracked from collection to testing.

-Procedures and Protocols During the Testing Process
+Procedures and Protocols During the Process

-2. Documentation: You may be required to sign forms that document the handling and transfer of the sample through various stages of the testing process.
+2. Documentation: You may be required to sign forms that document the handling and transfer of the sample through various stages of the process.

 3. Health and Safety Measures: Especially relevant in the context of COVID-19, health and safety measures such as social distancing and sanitization may be in place.